Music with a Year of Study Abroad (BMus)

 Explore what the music business has to offer with a placement.

 This programme is the ideal choice if you want to focus solely on music.
-It will allow you to specialise and develop your own musical interests whilst acquiring a solid, broad-based education in aesthetics, analysis, composition, ethnomusicology, music history and performance.
+It will allow you to specialise and develop your own musical interests and strengths whilst acquiring a solid, broad-based education in music theory and analysis, composition and performance studies, music history and culture, ethnomusicology, studio production and the business of music (including the opportunity to undertake a work placement).

-You will spend the third year of this four-year course studying abroad, taking modules in music and other subjects where available.
-At your host university, you will learn different perspectives and approaches to studying music.
-You will complete your studies in Cardiff in the fourth year.
+You’ll spend the third year of this 4-year course studying abroad, taking modules in music and other subjects where available.
+At your host university, you’ll learn different perspectives and approaches to studying music.
+You’ll complete your studies in Cardiff in the fourth year.

 Subject area: Music